 road test.
-A distance test, over a measured course, of a complete taximeter assembly when installed on a vehicle, the mechanism being actuated as a result of vehicle travel.[5.53]
+A distance test, over a measured course, of a complete taximeter assembly when installed on a vehicle, the mechanism being actuated as a result of vehicle travel.
+[5.53]

 rolling circumference.
 The rolling circumference is the straight line distance traveled per revolution of the wheel (or wheels) that actuates the taximeter or odometer.
-If more than one wheel actuates the taximeter or odometer, the rolling circumference is the average distance traveled per revolution of the actuating wheels.[5.53, 5.54]
+If more than one wheel actuates the taximeter or odometer, the rolling circumference is the average distance traveled per revolution of the actuating wheels.[5.53, 5.54] S scale area, belt-conveyor.
+See belt-conveyor scale systems area.
+[2.21] (Added 2001)

-S

 scale division, number of (n).
-Quotient of the capacity divided by the value of the verification scale division:[2.20]
+Quotient of the capacity divided by the value of the verification scale division.
+[2.20]